Mama June Shannon Arrested, Facing Drug-Related Charge After Domestic Incident With Beau Geno Doak

-Mama June Shannon is in legal trouble after an incident involving her boyfriend that took place Wednesday in Alabama.
-Reports detail that a confrontation led to an arrest and both Shannon and boyfriend Geno Doak were taken into custody.
+Mama June Shannon is in legal trouble after an incident involving her boyfriend that took place on Wednesday in Alabama.
+Reports detail that a confrontation led to an arrest, and both Shannon and boyfriend Geno Doak were taken into custody.

-TMZ reports that both Shannon and Doak were arrested after they got into it with one another at a gas station in Alabama.
-Sources detail that the police received a call about two people arguing and the authorities had quite a bit to sort through once they arrived and got involved.
+TMZ reports that both Shannon and Doak were arrested after they got into it with each other at a gas station in Alabama.
+Sources detail that the police received a call about two people arguing, and the authorities had quite a bit to sort through once they arrived and got involved.

 Doak, 43, was arrested for felony possession of a controlled substance and drug paraphernalia along with domestic violence or harassment.
 Shannon, 39, is facing a charge of felony possession of a controlled substance and drug paraphernalia.
 So far, it doesn’t appear that additional details about the drugs or the domestic dispute have emerged.

 Geno and June have been dating for about three years now.
-Viewers have seen him in her reality television show From Not to Hot and in the Season 2 finale she was pushing for an engagement from him.
+Viewers have seen him on her reality television show, From Not to Hot, and in the Season 2 finale, she was pushing for an engagement from him.

 Brushes with the law aren’t exactly new for either Geno or Mama June.
 Doak has previously been behind bars before in connection to charges of criminal property damage, theft, and burglary.